 A market participant that is in the business of trading in securities is required to register as a dealer.
-To decide whether you are in the business of trading in securities, see the discussion in Companion Policy 31-103CP Registration Requirements and Exemptions on this point.
+To decide whether you are in the business of trading in securities, see the discussion in Companion Policy 31-103CP Registration Requirements, Exemptions and Ongoing Registrant Obligations on this point.

-Exemption not available to registered persons
+Exemption not available to registrants and former registrants

 The exemption is not available to a person registered in any jurisdiction, including foreign jurisdictions.
 We feel this restriction is necessary to ensure a registrant has the same obligations to all its clients who purchase, or seek advice on, any type of security.
-For this purpose, a market participant is considered not to be "required to be registered" in any jurisdiction in which the participant is able to rely on an exemption from the registration requirement, including (where applicable) a blanket exemption.